mongodb/specifications/source/message/OP_MSG.rst

                                           command on.
 MUST be provided and
                                           be a valid database name.
 --------------- ------------------------- ---------------------------------
-$readPreference ``{ "mode": "primary" }`` Determines server selection.
-MUST
+$readPreference ``{ "mode": "primary" }`` Determines server selection, and
-                                          be provided when different then
-                                          default, regardless of ServerType.
-                                          MUST NOT be provided when using
-                                          default read preferences.
+                                          also whether a secondary server
+                                          permits reads or responds "not
+                                          master".
+See Server Selection Spec
+                                          for rules about when read preference
+                                          must or must not be included, and for rules about when read preference
+                                          "primaryPreferred" must be added
+                                          automatically.
 =============== ========================= =================================

 Additional global arguments are likely to be introduced in the future and